jillibus/Cryptocurrencies/README.md

 Data preprocessing is used in both database-driven and rules-based applications.
 In machine learning (ML) processes, data preprocessing is critical for ensuring large datasets are formatted in such a way that the data they contain can be interpreted and parsed by learning algorithms. (https://www.techopedia.com/definition/14650/data-preprocessing)

-In our project we performed _Data Preprocessing_ by perfomring the following steps:
+In our project we performed _Data Preprocessing_ by performing the following steps:
 *  In the **crypto_df**
     *  All cryptocurrencies that are not being traded are removed.
     *  The IsTrading column is dropped